murilo-toddy/discordbotjs/README.md

-# discordbot
-Discord bot
+# Discord bot JS

-A discordbot that executes commands based in a google spreadsheet.
+A possibly outdated and badly implemented discordjs bot that executes commands declared in a Google Spreadsheet.
 Idea taken from @lucasvianav